 A practicing primary care physician, Dr. Schneider brings more than 15 years of experience in design and implementation of health IT solutions, specifically using CDS, to enable evidence‐based practice to improve quality and reduce waste.
 She also serves as the Medical Director of the Fish Center for Women’s Health at BWH.

 Nicole Vetrano, MHA, BS, RT(R)

-Nicole Vetrano is the current Project Manager for the Harvard Library of Evidence.
+Nicole Vetrano is the CEBI Program Manager as well as the current Project Manager for the Harvard Medical School Library of Evidence.
 Nicole attended Massachusetts College of Pharmacy and Health Sciences where in 2007 she earned her Bachelor’s degree in Radiologic Sciences.
 She further pursued her passion for the field by acquiring a Masters in Healthcare Administration degree at Suffolk University in 2015.
 Her extensive experience as a Radiologic Technologist, PACS Administrator and Clinical Instructor in Radiology have supplemented her avidity for advancing patient care and quality improvement initiatives with the use of information technology, evidence-based medicine and clinical decision support.